Culver powers No. 15 West Virginia past VCU in Sioux Falls

 SIOUX FALLS, S.D.
+(AP) — West Virginia missed its first 10 shots of the game.
+The Mountaineers still raced to a 13-0 lead over VCU.

-(AP) — Derek Culver had 23 points and 15 rebounds to help No. 15 West Virginia beat VCU 78-66 on Thursday in the Bad Boys Mowers Crossover Classic semifinals.
+Derek Culver had 23 points and 15 rebounds to help No. 15 West Virginia beat VCU 78-66 on Thursday in the Bad Boys Mowers Crossover Classic semifinals.

+“I try to play hard on the defensive end and the offense was just going to follow,” Culver said.
+“I just ended up getting in there and playing hard.”

 West Virginia (2-0) will face Western Kentucky in the final Friday.